 Dr. Anju Sahay: Thanks Paul.
-So MedSafe QUERI program has three projects and right now we are talking about the first project which is VISN 21 Pharmacy Dashboard.
-And for this we have been collaborating with VISN 21’s Pharmacy leadership who are Scott Mambourg. he’s the VISN 21 Pharmacy executive or VPE. and Joy Meier who is the chief health informatics officer.
+So MedSafe QUERI program has three projects and right now we are talking about the first project, which is VISN 21 Pharmacy Dashboard.
+And for this, we have been collaborating with VISN 21’s Pharmacy leadership, who are Scott Mambourg, he’s the VISN 21 Pharmacy executive or VPE, and Joy Meier who is the chief health informatics officer.

-So the main aim was to evaluate the pharmacy dashboard so we conducted two surveys.
-One was done last year in 2017 and then we did a follow-up one this year primarily to understand the use and perceived value of the medication safety dashboard which Paul has been discussion and has shown some slides of the main dashboard.
-And within this dashboard we have been focusing on five specific measures which are spironolactone/eplerenone, lithium carbonate, hypoglycemia safety initiative, oncology med monitoring and opiate monitoring.
+So the main aim was to evaluate the pharmacy dashboard, so we conducted two surveys.
+One was done last year in 2017 and then we did a follow-up one for this year, primarily to understand the use and perceived value of the medication safety dashboard which Paul has been discussing and has shown some slides to the main dashboard.
+And within this dashboard, we have been focusing on five specific measures which are spironolactone/eplerenone, lithium carbonate, hypoglycemia safety initiative, oncology med monitoring, and opiate monitoring.
 So we wanted to see if they are being used, how are they being used, how useful are they in terms of perceived value.

-And Then we discussed with the VISN director pharmacy leadership about what are the implementation strategies which are being used and we brainstormed together and based on it we identified seven implementation strategies which could potentially be used to implement the dashboard which they are, provide provider education, use of academic detailing, send electronic reminders in patient chart or emails, send request to providers for patient specific care plan, enter draft orders, use patient mailings, call patients.
+Then we discussed with the VISN 21 pharmacy leadership about what are the implementation strategies which are being used and we brainstormed together, and based on it we identified seven implementation strategies which could potentially be used to implement the dashboard, which they are provide provider education, use of academic detailing, send electronic reminders in patient chart or emails, send request to providers for patient specific care plan, enter draft orders, use patient mailings, or call patients.
 So all these implementation strategies are at the provider level.
 Paul, could we click to the next slide?

-So as I said, we [unintelligible 15:23] sent two surveys.
-Last year we sent the survey as a PDF attachment which was actually very straightforward.
-We created it and then sent it as an attachment and the respondents just has to open the PDF, fill out the survey, on the bottom there was just a button which said submit and it automatically, without even saving the PDF it got attached to an email address which was mine which was embedded there and it came through.
+So as I said, we've done, sent two surveys.
+Last year we sent the survey as a PDF attachment, which was actually very straightforward.
+We created it and then sent it as an attachment and the respondents just has to open the PDF, fill out the survey, on the bottom there was just a button which said submit, and it automatically, without even saving the PDF, it got attached to an email address which was mine which was embedded there, and it came through.
 So that was pretty straight forward.

-This year we found out REDCap which is an online survey software and VIReC is hosting it and which is very user friendly and really helpful.
+This year we found out REDCap, which is an online survey software, and VIReC is hosting it, which is very user friendly and really helpful.
 One main reason being that it provides branching logic.
-So you know have you used it, and then you can go and ask questions.
-If you haven’t used it then you have those specific questions.
+So have you used it, and then you can go and ask questions.
+If you haven’t used it, then you ask those specific questions.
 So it’s very user friendly and saves a lot of time.
 So that’s the format we used for this year’s survey.

 Both these surveys were administered in collaboration with VISN 21 Pharmacy leadership.
-They sent out emails letting the respondents know at these facilities and reach out to a total of eight facilities in VISN 21 And surveys were completed by the PBM manager or chief, pharmacy service.
-And [unintelligible 16:51] we got 100% response rate which was very helpful, [unintelligible 16:55] data for each facility.
+They sent out emails letting the respondents know at these facilities and reach out to a total of eight facilities in VISN 21.
+And the surveys were completed by the PBM manager or chief, pharmacy service.
+And fortunately we got 100% response rate, which was very helpful [unintelligible 16:55] data for each facility.

-Our main goal was first of all about the medication safety dashboard.
-We wanted to know who are the users so all eight facilities are using the medication safety dashboard. and all of them find it useful.
-Half the facilities said somewhat useful and the other half said very useful.
-So which makes sense because they are current users of the dashboard.
+Our main goal was, first of all, about the medication safety dashboard.
+We wanted to know who are the users, so all eight facilities are using the medication safety dashboard, and all of them find it useful.
+Half the facilities said somewhat useful and the other half said very useful, which makes sense because they are current users of the dashboard.